duckietown/docs-brown/book/doc-sky/20-safety-assignment/10-assignment.md

 Answer the following questions about flying at home over the duration of this semester.

+We understand that students may have different circumstances regarding local rules of flying one's drone.
+We would like you to look into the local rules of flying your drone.

+1. Are there any regional-specific rules in your area of residence that differs from the FAA rules?
+Can you fly indoors in your place of residence?
+Is there an area nearby that you may be able to fly outside?
+If so, does it need pre-approval?

-1. What are the risks?
+2. What are the risks?

-2. What should you do to plan?
+3. What should you do to plan?

-3. What safety precautions should you take before you fly?
+4. What safety precautions should you take before you fly?

-4. Are there any regional-specific rules in your area of residence that differs from the FAA rules?

 ## Soldering Station (10 points)